ansonyuu/levers/levers/beware-consultants.md

 > “I have never seen a management consultant’s report in my long life that didn’t end with the following paragraph: ‘What this situation really needs is more management consulting.” — Charlie Munger

 ## Case study

-The following case study on the Office of Technology Assessment (OTA) in Congress is not explicitly relevant to ‘bewaring consultants’—rather, it highlights the importance of having in-house expertise.
+The content and graphs in this section are summarized from this [case study](https://ash.harvard.edu/files/ash/files/293408_hvd_ash_sciecne_tech_and_democracy_report.pdf) from the Harvard Kennedy School on the Office of Technology Assessment (OTA) in Congress.
+It is not explicitly about consultants—rather, it highlights the importance of having in-house expertise and the dangers of out-sourcing.
 Congress’s ability to create effective technology policy significantly weakened when it canceled the office in 1995, and much of the institution’s technical expertise today comes from temporary fellowships like [TechCongress](https://techcongress.io/), [AAAS](https://www.aaas.org/programs/science-technology-policy-fellowships), and [Horizon](https://www.horizonpublicservice.org/) (although many of these fellows transition to full-time roles after their 1-year fellowship).

 The Office of Technology Assessment was an in-house think tank within Congress from 1974 to 1995 that advised policymakers on a broad range of science and technology issues.
 Unlike the Congressional Research Service, which synthesizes existing research into issue briefs and summaries, OTA focused on multi-disciplinary, expert-reviewed analysis that informed the policymaking process at a deeper level (similar to what RAND does for the DoD).